thatdudeallen/Java-Class-Work/README.md

 ## Get in Touch
 Have questions or just want to connect?
 Feel free to reach out to me.
 You can contact me at chisvoallen02@gmail.com.
 I'm always eager to engage with fellow learners and Java enthusiasts.

-## License
-This repository is licensed under the [LICENSE](LICENSE).
-Feel free to explore, learn from, and adapt the exercises to suit your own learning goals.

 Thank you for joining me on this Java coding journey.
 Let's dive in and write some awesome Java code together!